jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

     If appropriate for the technology the application should expose RESTful endpoints following the example of the original kitchensink quickstart.
 This should also include the RESTful links in the member table.

-### Setup your environment

-The quickstart README.md files are converted to HTML using markdown.
-We recommend using redcarpet, as that is what GitHub uses, but you can use any markdown tool really.

-There are two scripts, `dist/github-flavored-markdown.rb`, that will convert an individual file, and `dist/release-utils.sh -m`, that will convert all the files.

-To setup the environment you need to follow these steps.

-1. Install Ruby *1.9.X*

-    For RHEL you can use this [spec](https://github.com/lnxchk/ruby-1.9.3-rpm)

-    In general, you're better off not relying on your OSs ruby install, they are often quite broken.

-2. Install Ruby GEMs

-        gem install nokogiri pygments.rb redcarpet fileutils

-3. Install Python Eggs

-    You'll need python eggs installed, which often isn't available on OS installs of python.
-Google to find out how to install it

-4. Install pygments

-            sudo easy_install pygments

 ### Configure Maven

 _Note:_ Maven 3.2.2 introduced a bug that breaks resolution of the JBoss EAP BOM dependencies because it ignores additional repositories during artifact resolution.
 For more information about this bug, see <https://jira.codehaus.org/browse/MNG-5663>.
 Make sure to use Maven 3.2.3 or later.